Angela Benedicto

 Angela's relentless pursuit of knowledge led her to attain a law degree.
 She continued healing and steadily built her self-assurance.
 Her journey reached a remarkable point where she could confidently approach the Ministers of Labour, Youth, Employment & Persons with Disability and request their participation as guest speakers at her advocacy events — invitations that were accepted!

 In 2012, Angela established Tanzanian organisation, Wotesawa, which means “all equal” in Swahili.
-Under Angela’s leadership, Wotesawa runs emergency shelters and provides free legal aid and counselling to abusive survivors.
+Under Angela’s leadership, Wotesawa runs safe houses and provides free legal aid and counselling to victims and survivors of abuse and exploitation.
 They educate employers to understand domestic workers' rights, and empower domestic workers to claim these rights.
 They also educate schoolgirls and their parents about the dangers and realities of becoming a domestic worker and advocate for teenagers to continue their education instead.

 In 2015, Angela was awarded the Queens Young Leaders Award by Queen Elizabeth II for promoting the rights of child domestic workers in Tanzania.
 This extraordinary transformation comes from a woman who was once belittled with the question, "Who do you think you are?"
 Well, she is Angela Benedicto.
 A leader, a lawyer and an organisation founder, who is ensuring that thousands of domestic workers across Tanzania can secure safe and fairly compensated employment, along with the dignity and respect they deserve.